Will I Need Glasses After Cataract Surgery?

 4. Light Adjustable Lens (LAL)

 This is the IOL our doctors most highly recommend.
 It is an amazing new technology invented by a Nobel Prize winning American engineer.
 The LAL eye surgery provides the clearest vision of all without eyeglasses.

 In the FDA approval study (the LAL is fully FDA approved), those who received the LAL were twice as likely to achieve 20/20 vision than those who received a standard IOL.
 Furthermore, the LAL is the only IOL that is adjustable after cataract surgery.
 If at 3 weeks after surgery vision without eyeglasses is blurry due to a residual refractive error such as nearsightedness, farsightedness, or astigmatism the patient is seated at a light delivery device (LDD).
 The doctor then shines the preprogrammed ultraviolet light onto the eye painlessly for 90 seconds.
 This alters the shape of the LAL and the refractive error is either eliminated entirely or greatly reduced.
 No LRI’s or Toric IOL’s are needed to correct astigmatism because the light treatment will accomplish that.

 Correcting Presbyopia with Cataract Surgery

-The focusing muscle in the eye changes the shape of our lens to help us focus on near objects.
+Presbyopia is the decrease of the focusing muscle in the eye’s ability to change the shape of our lens to help us focus on near objects.
 This ability gradually decreases after age 40.
 Even if you do not have nearsightedness, farsightedness or astigmatism, near vision becomes increasingly blurry after age 40.
-This is called Presbyopia.